-From table 2, the values of urease activity in the soil ranged from 18.6 to 39.8 NH4 μ g/g/h with a mean value of 29.8 NH4 μ g/g/h during the kharif season, the higher value was recorded under T4 cropping sequence and the lower value was recorded under T9 cropping sequence.
+From Table 2, the values of urease activity in the soil ranged from 18.6 to 39.8 NH4 μ g/g/h with a mean value of 29.8 NH4 μ g/g/h during the kharif season, the higher value was recorded under T4 cropping sequence and the lower value was recorded under T9 cropping sequence.
 In rabi season, the values of urease activity of the soil ranged from 22.9 to 40.6 NH4 μ g/g/h with a mean value of 30.4 NH4 μ g/g/h.
 The higher value of urease activity present under T4 cropping sequence and the lower present under T9 cropping sequence.
-During summer season values of urease activity of the soil ranged from 16.0 to 31.1 NH4 μ g/g/h with a mean value of 24.5 NH4 μ g/g/h.
-The highest urease value was recorded in T4 cropping sequence whereas the lowest value was found in T2 cropping sequence.
-The inclusion of green manure crop and legume black gram in the T4 cropping sequence may have caused the greatest urease activity to be detected.
-This crop may have fixed more N than in the T9 crop.
-This is in line with [13].
-The inclusion of readily decomposable organic materials did not hinder abiotic urease's capacity to hydrolyze urea, and thus considerably enhanced the microbiological production of urease by soil microorganisms [14].
+During summer season values of urease activity of the soil ranged from 16.0 to 31.1 NH $4$ μg/g/h with a mean value of 24.5 NH $4$ μg/g/h.
+The highest urease value was recorded in T $4$ cropping sequence whereas the lowest value was found in T $2$ cropping sequence.
+The inclusion of green manure crop and legume black gram in the T $4$ cropping sequence may have caused the greatest urease activity to be detected.
+This crop may have fixed more N than in the T $2$ crop [13].
+The soil of the experiment was acidic in nature.
+Higher urease activity in an acidic soil indicated soil N gain.
+This is mainly due to the inclusion of readily decomposable organic materials which did not hinder abiotic urease's capacity to hydrolyze urea, and thus considerably enhanced the microbiological production of urease by soil microorganisms [14].